opendocsg/slw-judgments-backfill/2014_SGHC_153/report.md

 **Introduction**

-1       This is an appeal against the decision of the District Judge in _Public Prosecutor v Tan Kian Tiong_ [2014] SGDC 85 (“the GD”).
+1       This is an appeal against the decision of the District Judge in _Public Prosecutor v Tan Kian Tiong_ <span class="citation">[2014] SGDC 85</span> (“the GD”).
 The appellant pleaded guilty to a charge under the Road Traffic Act (Cap 276, 2004 Rev Ed) (“RTA”) and was sentenced to a fine of $800 and disqualified from holding or obtaining a driving licence for all classes of vehicle for six months (“the disqualification order”) from the date of his conviction.
 He has appealed against the imposition of the disqualification order only.

 2       The facts of this case are straightforward.
 The charge that the appellant pleaded guilty to is as follows: